tdgao/program-planner/README.md

 # UVic Program Planner

 This is an app to help schedule your program courses.
-The schedule is automatically filled by following parameters: course prerequisites, course offering, and max courses to take in a term.
+The schedule is automatically filled by following parameters: course prerequisites, course offering, and max courses in a term.

 # Development